JohnLockwood/javascript-test-recipes/README.md

 # Contributing

 At this point since we haven't gotten the ball rolling significantly by checking in our first complete recipies, so asking for a pull request would be presumptuous.
-However, feel free to add
+However, feel free to add wishlist items to [Issue #1](https://github.com/CodeSolid/test_recipies/issues/1).